chives/vagrant-box/README.md

 **Important!
 Project's name cannot be longer than 12 character.**

-Please remember that this name must be used in all following instructions in place of ``project-name``.
+Please remember that this name must be used in all following instructions in place of ``PROJECT-NAME``.

 ## Install dependincies